jimbobbennett/StarWarsCopilot/4-call-tools/README.md

     LTC --> R[Response]
 ```

+> There are LLM SDKs or AI frameworks that handle tool calling automatically, so they look like the LLM is calling the tool.

 A tool is ideally designed to do one task.
 For example, if you wanted to model basic CRUD, you would have four tools - one tool to create a new record, one to replace a record, one to update, and one to delete.

 ## Expand your LLMs knowledge with a web search tool